MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

-1. Under Admin centers, select **Azure Active Directory** (you may need to scroll down).
-A new browser page opens to the My Dashboard page of the Azure Active Directory admin center.
-From the dashboard’s main windows, you'll see several tiles, including the Organization’ Identity tile (Contoso, the tenant and the Azure AD edition), a tile for users and groups, and more.
+1. Under Admin centers, select **Identity** (you may need to scroll down).
+A new browser page opens to the overview page of the Microsoft Entra admin center.
+Here you will see basic information about your Contoso tenant.
+If you scroll down the main window you will also see information about alerts, my feed, feature highlights, and more.

-1. From the left navigation pane, under favorites select **Azure Active Directory**.
-In the main window, you'll see another navigation panel that lists all the services that are available in Azure AD.
-To the right, you'll see information about the Contoso tenant and links to identity types you can create and featured services.
+1. From the left navigation pane, expand **Users** then select **All users**.
+On the users page you can see additional navigation options and the list of users.
+Keep this browser tab open, as you will come back to it in the next task.

-1. Now open a new browser window and in the address bar, enter **portal.azure.com**.
-Since you're already signed in as admin@WWLxZZZZZZ.onmicrosoft.com and you originally used those same credentials to redeem your Azure pass, you should be logged in as admin when you access the Azure portal.
+1. Now open a new browser tab and in the address bar, enter **portal.azure.com**.
+Since you're already signed in as admin@WWLxZZZZZZ.onmicrosoft.com  you should be logged in as admin when you access the Azure portal.
 You can verify this by checking the email on the top-right corner of the page and hovering your mouse over the user icon.

-1. The Azure portal’s landing page shows Azure services, including Azure Active Directory, VMs, storage accounts, databases, and much more.
-Select **More Services**, then select **Azure Active Directory**.
-If you don't immediately see it, you can enter Azure Active Directory on the blue search bar and select it from there.
+1. The Azure portal’s landing page shows some of the Azure services on the top of the page.
+Select **More Services**, then from the left navigation panel, select **Identity**.
+The list of available Microsoft Entra services will appear on the main window.

+1. Select **Azure Active Directory**.
+Please note, Azure Active Directory has been rebranded to Microsoft Entra ID, but the UI on the Azure portal may take some time before it is updated.

-1. You're now seeing the Azure Active Directory for your Microsoft 365 Contoso tenant.
-Whichever approach you use to access Azure Active Directory services (the Microsoft 365 admin portal or the Azure portal) you end up in the same place – the Contoso Azure Active Directory where you can administer all the Azure AD services.
+1. You are now the overview page for your Microsoft 365 Contoso tenant.
+This main window is the same as the one presented when you selected Identity from the Microsoft 365 portal.
+Whichever approach you use to access Microsoft Entra (the Microsoft 365 admin portal or the Azure portal) you end up in the same place – the Contoso Azure Active Directory where you can administer all the Azure AD services.

-1. Keep this browser page open for the next task.
+1. Close the Microsoft Azure tab, but keep the Users-Microsoft Entra Admin Center tab open as you configure a new user.

 ### Task 2